 - Coating damages, with position and current supplied

-Based on the above, the need for CP retrofit can be identified.
-If CP retrofit is required, FiGS® data can be used to minimize extent of retrofit required by basing the retrofit design on steel current density determined by FiGS® which is typically lower than the CP design requirements of e.g. DNVGL-RB-401 (CP design for structures) or ISO 15589-2 (CP design for pipelines).
+Based on the above, the need for a CP retrofit can be identified.
+If a CP retrofit is required, FiGS® data can be used to minimise the extent of retrofit required by basing the retrofit design on steel current density determined by FiGS®; these are typically lower than the CP design requirements of e.g. DNVGL-RB-401 (CP design for structures) or ISO 15589-2 (CP design for pipelines).

-1.3 What is the advantage of using FiGS® over conventional CP and field gradient measurement techniques?
+How can we benefit from using FiGS® CP survey over conventional CP and field gradient measurement techniques?

-There are several reasons for using FiGS® as an inspection tool, rather than more conventional methods as seen in Figure 1.
-Instead of providing just a potential or field gradient (activity) profile/distribution, FiGS®, combined with CP modelling using the FORCE Technology software SeaCorrTM, will provide information about anode current output (and hence estimated anode wastage), current density on bare (uncoated) steel, effective current density on coated steel, presence of coating damages (such as damages to the outer sheath of flexible pipelines and jumpers), as well as current drain from anodes to adjacent structures (e.g. to templates with wells).
+Conventional methods only provide a potential or field gradient (activity) profile/distribution.
+FiGS® on the other hand, in combination with CP modelling using FORCE Technology software SeaCorrTM, provides much more information.
+It reveals anode current output (and hence estimated anode wastage), current density on bare (uncoated) steel, effective current density on coated steel, the presence of coating damages (such as damages to the outer sheath of flexible pipelines and jumpers), as well as current drain from anodes to adjacent structures (e.g. to templates with wells).

-Figure 1.
-FiGS® compared to conventional CP and field gradient measurement techniques
+FiGS® CP survey compared to conventional CP and field gradient measurement techniques:

-FiGS® measures strength and direction of the electrical fields from anodes to cathodes (coating damages / bare steel).
-By using two sensors during pipeline inspection, FiGS® can be used to triangulate the position of anodes and coating damages.
-This may prove useful in areas where a traditional pipetracker is not able to track the pipe, due to high burial depth, as FiGS® theoretically can triangulate anodes down to 10 meters burial.
-FiGS® can in such cases aid in locating anode locations for correction of pipe routing.
-FiGS® is a passive system and will not be able to continuously triangulate the pipe, like a pipetracker, unless the pipeline coating is continously heavily damaged, being provided with anode current more or less on a continuous basis.
+FiGS® measures the strength and direction of the electrical fields from anodes to cathodes (coating damages / bare steel).
+By using two sensors during pipeline inspection, it can be used to triangulate the position of anodes and coating damages.
+This may prove useful in areas where a traditional pipetracker is not able to track the pipe, due to high burial depth; FiGS® can theoretically triangulate anodes down to 10 meters burial depth.
+In such cases, FiGS® can aid in locating anode locations for correction of pipe routing.
+As FiGS® is a passive system, it will not be able to continuously triangulate the pipe like a pipetracker, unless the pipeline coating is continuously heavily damaged, being provided with anode current more or less on a continuous basis.

-FiGS® itself does not require contact with the pipeline/structure to create a potential profile/distribution plot, as the potential profile is calculated and modelled with Seacorr™, however to fix the potential profile/distribution there are two techniques that can be used;
+FiGS® itself does not require contact with the pipeline/structure to create a potential profile/distribution plot; the potential profile is calculated and modelled with Seacorr™.
+However, to fix the potential profile/distribution there are two techniques that can be used:

-- Preform a few contact CP stab measurements (e.g. at each end of a flowline) to verify the calculated profile/distribution.
+- Perform a few contact CP stab measurements (e.g. at each end of a flowline) to verify the calculated profile/distribution.